DLR-RM/RAFCON/doc/tutorials.rst

 .. _tutorial_bottles_of_beer:

-99 Bottles of Beer.
-Or: How to create a simple state machine containing a loop
+99 Bottles of Beer - Or: How to create a simple state machine containing a loop
 ------------------------------------------------------------------------------

 .. figure:: _static/Tutorial_99_Bottles_of_Beer.png